morazanm/fsm/fsm-docs/readmes/contribute.md

 ## Building fsm
-To build `fsm` run `raco make .` at the root of the repository.
+To build `fsm` run `raco make main.rkt` at the root of the repository.
 An alternate option is to open `main.rkt` in DrRacket and hit the run button.
 There is also a [Makefile](../../Makefile) to help streamline the build processes.

 ## Running the test suit